-(Q) Can an organization submit another application for a subsequent placement if it already has a Co-op student funded through this program?

-(A) Yes, but any funding through this program (or through other BC Arts Council programs) will be conditional on the satisfaction of all reporting requirements on previous grants.
-Final reports are due 30 days after the project end date.

-(Q) The guidelines state an assistance level of up to \$10,000per work term up to 16 weeks, with funds allocated to the student's salary.
+- (Q) Can an organization submit another application for a subsequent placement if it already has a Co-op student funded through this program? - (A) Yes, but any funding through this program (or through any other BC Arts Council programs) will be conditional on the satisfaction of all reporting requirements on previous grants.
+Final reports are due 30 days after the project end date. - (Q) What are MERCS and how do I calculate this amount to show in my budget? - (A) Employers are required by law to pay the Mandatory Employment Related Costs (MERCs) for their employees.
+In BC these costs include Employment Insurance premiums, Canada Pension Plan contributions, vacation pay, Workers' Compensation premiums or equivalent liability insurance (if applicable).
+For your information, payroll deductions tables can be found on the CRA website.
+Check with the appropriate provincial authority to ensure that you have the most updated rate information. - (Q) The guidelines state an assistance level of up to \$10,000 per work term up to 16 weeks, with funds allocated to the student's salary.
 Does this mean the BC Arts Council recommends a minimum hourly rate of \$15.63?
-Is there an expectation that organizations will cover a portion of the salary?
+Is there an expectation that organizations will cover a portion of the salary? - (A) Applicants are encouraged to investigate the living wage in their area and to consult the co-op or work-integrated learning program from which the student will be hired for guidance in setting appropriate wages/fees.

-(A) Applicant organizations may wish to offer a higher salary, in which case the applicant organization should be willing to contribute to the costs or find other funding.
-Applicants will also be responsible for the applicable MERCs (Mandatory Employment Related Costs) and benefits, along with any other costs for supplies, travel, professional development and other fees related to the co-op placement.
+Applicant organizations may wish to offer a higher salary, in which case the applicant organization should be willing to contribute to those costs or find other funding.
+Please keep in mind that applicants will also be responsible for the applicable MERCs (Mandatory Employment Related Costs) and benefits, along with any other costs for supplies, travel, professional development and other fees related to the co-op placement.